altunenes/rusty_art/README.md

     ```bash
-        ffmpeg -r 60 -f image2 -i %d.png -vcodec libx264 -crf 25 -pix_fmt yuv420p output.mp4
+        ffmpeg -r 60 -f image2 -start_number 10000 -i %d.png -vf "scale=-2:990,format=yuv420p" -vcodec libx264 -crf 10 output.mp4
     ```

 This command will use the images in the "frames" folder to create a video file named "output.mp4" in the same folder.
-The video will be encoded with the libx264 codec at a constant rate factor of 25 and with a pixel format of yuv420p.
+The video will be encoded with the libx264 codec at a constant rate factor of 10 and with a pixel format of yuv420p.
 The frame rate will be set to 60 frames per second (-r 60).

 Note: You need to install [ffmpeg](https://ffmpeg.org/) to create videos.